“How do I become a travel blogger?” That’s a question we get a lot.

 During our first year as travel bloggers, Dave and I stayed in $6 guest houses in India that were disgusting.

-But, that dump allowed us to see and document India's most exciting festival.
-It allowed us to travel through the continent for 5 months while we built our readership and social media following.
+Having a savings and sticking to a budget allowed us to travel through the continent for 5 months while we built our readership and social media following.

 By saving money and staying, putting aside our pride and need to stay in luxury, we built theplanetd to one of the largest travel blogs on the Internet.

-9. Are you willing to answer emails from fans and followers who have questions about travel?
+Are you willing to answer comments from fans and followers who have questions about travel?

-The behind the scenes work of a travel blog takes up more time than writing a blog post, especially as you grow bigger.
+The behind the scenes work of a travel blog takes up more time than writing a blog post or putting up a photograph; especially as you grow bigger.

 Comments accumulate and emails come in from readers, advertisers, tourism boards, and brands.

-PR companies contact you about going on press trips and attending media lunches and you can find yourself answering dozens of emails each day.
+PR companies contact you about going on press trips and attending media lunches and you can find yourself answering a hundred emails each day.

 You can’t ignore these emails.
 You need to be polite and answer every one of them.